micmejia/bible-dump/NKJV/Acts/Acts 8.md

 Now when they came up out of the water, the Spirit of the Lord caught Philip away, so that the eunuch saw him no more; and he went on his way rejoicing.

 ###### 40
-But Philip was found at [^g]Azotus.
+But Philip was found at Azotus.
 And passing through, he preached in all the cities till he came to Caesarea.